technofreak2205/ardupilot_wiki/common/source/docs/common-analog-pins.rst

 Analog Input Pins
 =================

 In addition to digital input and output pins, autopilots have analog input pins that allow measuring voltages precisely.
-These are commonly used for the power monitor voltge and current sense inputs, but other pins are sometimes provided for:
+These are commonly used for the power monitor voltage and current sense inputs, but other pins are sometimes provided for:

 - RSSI (Received Signal Strength Input)
 - Analog Airspeed Sensor Input